mocker-nicholas/yelpCamp/README.txt

                     fn(req, res, next).catch(next(e));
                     };
                 }
+                - this will catch errors in async functions, and will pass them to our app.use() error handler at the end of the file.
     d.
 More Error Handling
         i. use an app.all('*') at the end of your file to catch any req routes that dont exist You can throw an error here, and pass it into next